Addiction CounselingBack to Course Guide

 UPON COMPLETION OF THE COURSE, THE STUDENT WILL BE COMPETENT IN:

-- Comparing and contrasting the implications and various approaches to crisis telephone and internet work.
+- Comparing and contrasting the various traditional approaches to the treatment of addiction.

-- Examining the role of counseling in hostage situations.
+- Examining and discussing the role of the family in treating addictions.